Snowflake-Labs/sfquickstarts/site/devlabs/Continuous_Data_Loading_using_SnowPipe.md

 2. Configure Snowpipe User Permissions

 To ensure the Snowflake user associated with executing the Snowpipe actions had sufficient permissions, create a unique role to manage Snowpipe security privileges.
+Do not employ the user account you're currently utilizing, instead create a new user to assign to Snowpipe within the web console.
 ```
 -- Create Role
 use role securityadmin;